dinolupo/dinolupo.github.io/_posts/2015-05-23-rest-service-galileo-xdk.md

 [09:40:06]$
 {% endhighlight %}

-As you can see it take a very long time to write the image on the microSD card (more than an hour on my 32GB microSD card).
-So wait until the command finishes and the terminal displays the prompt again before closing the terminal window.
+As you can see it takes very long to write the image on the microSD card (more than an hour on my 32GB microSD card).
+So wait until the command finishes and the terminal displays the prompt again, before closing the terminal window.

-Put SD card into Galileo, than plug the Ethernet cable and power on the device.
+Put the SD card into Galileo, then plug the Ethernet cable and power on the device.
 Wait about a minute, until the SD led stops blinking:

 ![img4]({{site.baseurl}}/assets/images/2015-05-23-n4.JPG)